Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 Conclusion: I spend money emotionally, especially when I feel like I don’t measure up.

 Actionable Tip: Buy a journal and name it: debt-free journal.
-Track and write down for 2 weeks (preferably 4 weeks) what you spend from the moment you wake up until the moment you go to bed.
+Track and write down for two weeks (preferably four weeks) what you spend from the moment you wake up until the moment you go to bed.
 Jot notes about your feelings and thoughts next to your purchases.

 woman-sitting-looking-into-the-distance